Animal Farm

 This review may contain spoilers.
 Read at your own discretion if you haven't finished the book yet.

-The setup: Manor Farm is run by Mr. Jones, a farmer who's drunk more often than he's sober and who sometimes forgets to feed his animals entirely.
-One night, old Major - the prize-winning boar and the farm's most respected resident - gathers the animals in the barn and delivers a rousing speech about liberation.
-He teaches them "Beasts of England," a stirring anthem about a future free from human tyranny.
-Old Major dies three days later, but his vision takes root.
-When Jones stumbles home drunk one night and neglects the animals yet again, the rebellion erupts almost spontaneously.
-The animals drive Jones off the farm, rename it Animal Farm, and paint seven commandments on the barn wall.
+The setup is fairy-tale brisk.
+Manor Farm is run by Mr. Jones, a drunk who has, in the book's careful phrase, "fallen on evil days," and who sometimes forgets to feed his animals at all.
+One night, Old Major - a prize Middle White boar nearing the end of his life - calls a meeting in the barn and delivers a sermon about humans, exploitation, and the future.
+He teaches the animals "Beasts of England," a song about a world without human tyranny.
+Three days later he dies.
+A few weeks after that, Jones stumbles home drunk and forgets the animals again, and the rebellion erupts almost without anyone planning it.
+The animals drive Jones off, rename the place Animal Farm, and paint seven commandments on the side of the barn.
 All animals are equal.
 No animal shall sleep in a bed.
 No animal shall drink alcohol.
 No animal shall kill any other animal.
-The future looks impossibly bright.
+The barn wall, in the morning, says exactly what it should say.

 Then, slowly, it doesn't.

-Which makes his fate the book's most devastating moment.
-When Boxer collapses from overwork, the pigs announce they're sending him to the veterinarian.
+When Boxer finally collapses, the pigs announce that the veterinarian is on the way.
 A van arrives.
-Benjamin the donkey - the farm's resident cynic, who has seen through the pigs from the start but never spoken up - reads the writing on its side: "Alfred Simmonds, Horse Slaughterer and Glue Boiler."
-He screams for Boxer to get out, but it's too late.
-The pigs sell their most loyal worker to the knacker and use the money to buy a case of whisky.
-Squealer later announces that Boxer died peacefully at the hospital, and the animals believe him because what else can they do.
+Benjamin the donkey - the farm's resident cynic, who has always known what the pigs were and has chosen, until this moment, not to speak - reads the writing on the van's side: "Alfred Simmonds, Horse Slaughterer and Glue Boiler, Willingdon.
+Dealer in Hides and Bone-Meal."
+He starts shouting.
+The animals try to stop the van.
+They are too late.
+The pigs sell their most loyal worker to the knacker and use the money for a case of whisky.
+Squealer, a few weeks later, announces that Boxer died peacefully at the hospital, surrounded by professional care.
+The animals choose to believe him because the alternative is unbearable.

-The final scene is unforgettable.
-The pigs are walking on two legs now, wearing Mr. Jones's old clothes, carrying whips.
-They've invited the neighboring human farmers over for a game of cards.
-The other animals peer through the farmhouse window and watch as Napoleon and the humans toast each other, congratulating themselves on having the most hardworking and lowest-fed laborers in the country.
-Then a quarrel breaks out - both Napoleon and farmer Pilkington play the ace of spades - and the animals look from pig to man, and from man to pig, and from pig to man again, and already it is impossible to say which is which.
+The final scene is one of the most-quoted closing images in English fiction, and it holds up.
+The pigs are walking on two legs.
+They are wearing Mr. Jones's old clothes.
+They are carrying whips.
+They have invited the neighboring human farmers - including Pilkington from the next farm over - to a card game at the farmhouse, and through the window the other animals watch the pigs and the men toast each other and congratulate each other on running such efficient operations with such hardworking, low-fed laborers.
+A quarrel breaks out: Napoleon and Pilkington have both played the ace of spades.
+The animals look from pig to man, and from man to pig, and from pig to man again, and already it is impossible to say which is which.

 Rating: 4.0/5 ⭐